 You came back!!
 I knew you would.

-In the spring of 2014, i noticed i wasn’t seeing the clock so well.
+In the spring of 2014, I noticed I wasn’t seeing the clock so well.
 I know this doesn’t sound very exciting, but as you can imagine this escalates quickly.
-I figured that i might need an eye checkup, so like any other human with other things to think about, i immediately proceeded to not get an eye checkup.
-The only time i was ever reminded of my mildly burry vision was when i tried to look at the clock, and being a lazy, irresponsible freshman in college, that was like once a week, while i was waiting for Game of Thrones.
-As long as the pages of People Magazine were clear enough for me to properly analyze Mindy Kaling, and i could see my Iphone, i really didn’t see the problem.
+I figured that I might need an eye checkup, so, like any other human with other things to think about, I immediately proceeded to not get an eye checkup.
+The only time I was ever reminded of my mildly blurry vision was when I tried to look at the clock, and being a lazy, irresponsible freshman in college, that was like once a week, while i was waiting for Game of Thrones.
+As long as the pages of People Magazine were clear enough for me to properly analyze the new cast of SNL, and I could see my iPhone, I really didn’t see the problem.
 I let it slide.
 Khaleesi and Khal Drogo were about to sail the black sea, and i just didn’t have time to deal with irrelevant issues like obstructed vision.
 You don’t mess with the mother of dragons.
 Priorities.

-Desperate to feel better, i became a gluten-phobic whole foods freak.
+Desperate to feel better, I became a gluten-phobic whole foods freak.
 I cut out all gluten, all processed foods, dairy, and anything that had ever been in a factory.
 I did Yoga to detox my blood every day.
 Within days my vision was back, my skin was glowing, and my mood was perfect.
 My metabolism was fast.
-Like, realllly fast.
-Think two soccer mom’s fighting simultaneously spotting the last copy of 50 Shades at Barnes and Noble fast.
+Like, really fast.
+Think two soccer mom’s simultaneously spotting the last copy of 50 Shades at Barnes and Noble fast.
 Everything worked again.
-I got back to my usual routine, both athletically and academically, and attacked school and the gym full force.
+I got back to my usual routine, both athletically and academically, and attacked both school and the gym full force.
 I thought it was over.

 In may, (my birthday is also for another post, but a fantastic story that involves my amazing mom dragging my sick, gnarled body 4 hours to NYC to go hear Idina Menzel.
-Because “birthdays do not pause for illness.” ) it came up that i might have this relatively rare disease called lupus, but the odds were tiny.
+Because “birthdays do not pause for illness.” ) it came up that I might have this relatively rare disease called lupus, but the odds were tiny.
 Ten minutes with a specialist, and the mystery was solved.
 On June 1st, I was diagnosed with SLE (lupus,) and fibromyalgia.